andreyukhanov/solr-working-vision/README.md

 In our first iteration, we used additional ideas and inputs from LLMs to help us with our brainstorming.
 You'll find them, along with the comments of the working group, in the [working-answers](working-answers) folder.

-### Survey

-We also asked the community about various items related to 1-6 in a [survey](https://docs.google.com/document/d/1qK3Zkm_T1c_aewrjL3N1k0EqmvA-gl3CdFcpuB0XT0I/edit).
-We think the survey is also worth iterating on (like the vision does), so that it serves as a good feedback mechanism.

 ### Package output, get feedback, get contributors

-We want to package the answers to 1-8 for each iteration and present them to the community, inviting discussions and further iterations&contributions.
-It's not the output itself that matters most, but the ongoing effort to allign the community and write down where we are and where we want to go.
+We want to package the answers to 1-9 for each iteration and present them to the community, inviting discussions and further iterations&contributions.
+It's not the output itself that matters most, but the ongoing effort to align the community and write down where we are and where we want to go.

 ---